Please take the time to read through this information carefully.

 2 PAYMENT TERMS

-2.3 Payments for treatments and treatment plans in any amount are non-refundable unless otherwise stated in the Terms and Conditions.
+2.3 Payments for classes, treatments and treatment plans in any amount are non-refundable unless otherwise stated in the Terms and Conditions.

 3 BOOKINGS, CANCELLATIONS, LATE ARRIVALS AND LATE NOTICE POLICY

 3.1 Details of treatment times at each Clinic may vary from time to time.
 Session times will be published by the TBW appointment calendar and will be available on the website.

 3.2 A Client may book or reschedule appointments for themselves via online booking system (link in confirmation email), emailing or by calling the main number.